Hours & Earnings by Selected Industries

 - Average Weekly Hours - Metropolitan statistical area (MSA) average weekly hours from 2010 – current.

 Each month, the Employment Development Department cooperates with the Bureau of Labor Statistics in conducting a survey of employers to collect data on employment, payrolls, and paid hours.
 In general, data refer to people who worked during, or received pay for, any part of the pay period that includes the 12th of the month.
 The employers extract the requested data from their payroll records, which must be maintained for a variety of tax and accounting purposes.
 All firms with 1,000 employees or more are asked to participate in the survey, as well as a sample of smaller firms.
 Despite the voluntary nature of the survey, numerous establishments have reported regularly for many years.

 Which Employees are Included:

-The hours and earnings data are based on reports of gross payrolls and the corresponding paid hours for production workers in the Manufacturing industries and nonsupervisory employees in the Motion picture and sound recording industries, which are submitted by a sample of employers on a monthly basis.
+The hours and earnings data are based on reports of payrolls and the corresponding paid hours for all employees in California and its Metropolitan Statistical Areas (MSA).
+Hours and earnings are for private-sector employees.

 Total hours during the pay period include all hours worked (including overtime hours), hours paid for standby or reporting time, and equivalent hours for which employees received pay directly from the employer for sick leave, holidays, vacations, and other leave.
-Overtime or other premium pay hours are not converted to straight-time equivalent hours.
-The concept of total hours differs from scheduled hours or hours worked.
-The average weekly hours derived from the total hours are also affected by factors such as unpaid absenteeism, labor turnover, part-time work, and strikes, as well as fluctuations in work schedules.
+Overtime and other premium pay hours are not converted to straight-time equivalent hours.
+The concept of total hours differs from those of scheduled hours and hours worked.

-These earnings are derived by multiplying the average hourly earnings by the average weekly hours.
+Average weekly earnings are derived by multiplying average weekly hours estimates by average hourly earnings estimates.

 Hours and Earnings data are provided for the State of California.